readthedocs/readthedocs.org/docs/user/explanation/dedicated-platform.rst

 .. - Always evolving: Read the Docs develops new features on-demand.
 So you get a dedicated platform that's maintained and has new features added.
 .. - Community: Related to the above, but perhaps worth mentioning that a lot of people are building tools and extensions that run on the platform etc.
 .. - Reader features: Alternative name for "Batteries included" is "Reader features"
+.. - Use-cases: The list would be really nice to wrap up with a set of use-cases.
+Software projects, onboarding docs, science, books etc.

+..
+TODO: This article is kind of a "long-read" intended to read and share with other decision-makers.
+..
+It's not far from a "white paper", although it lacks case studies.
+..
+One way to help the reader would perhaps be to add a little box
+..
+Reading time: 15 minutes
+..
+Content: An elaborated case for why Read the Docs as a dedicated platform makes sense.
+..
+If you are interested in understanding why to use Read the Docs for the first time, this is a great starting point.

 Choosing a dedicated documentation platform